yungselm/aaoca_compression_simulation/README.md

 ```
 Then copy paste blender_full_animation.py into Scripting module.

-Currently the scene setup creates 9 light sources on a sphere with a defined radius around the diastole mesh.
+Currently the scene setup creates 12 light sources on a sphere with a defined radius around the first mesh.
 The camera then rotates around the z- and y-axis:
 ![Blender scene setup](media/blender_scene_setup.png)

 ## Aligning with a CCTA-derived centerline